knative/docs/docs/bookstore/page-2/sentiment-analysis-service-for-bookstore-reviews.md

 But if you wait for a while without sending any CloudEvent to your function, and query the pods again, you will find that the pod that has your sentiment analysis app **disappeared**!

 This is because Knative Serving's autoscaler will **automatically scale down to zero** if there is no request to the function!
+Learn more at [Knative Autoscaling](https://knative.dev/docs/serving/autoscaling/){:target="_blank"}.

 ---